-You may be losing sleep while you are pregnant for a variety of reasons.
+You may lose sleep during pregnancy for a variety of reasons.
 Whatever the reason may be, it is important to understand that insomnia is not harmful to your baby.
 Insomnia during pregnancy is normal and affects approximately 78% of pregnant women.

 What is insomnia?

-Insomnia is the perception or complaint of inadequate or poor-quality sleep.
+Insomnia is the perception of inadequate or poor-quality sleep.

 Inadequate sleep may be the result of one or more of the following: